google/leveldb/README.md

 Contribution requirements:

-1. **POSIX only**.
-We _generally_ will only accept changes that are both compiled, and tested on a POSIX platform - usually Linux.
+1. **Tested platforms only**.
+We _generally_ will only accept changes for platforms that are compiled and tested.
+This means POSIX (for Linux and macOS) or Windows.
 Very small changes will sometimes be accepted, but consider that more of an exception than the rule.

 2. **Stable API**.
 We strive very hard to maintain a stable API.
 Changes that require changes for projects using leveldb _might_ be rejected without